 The next standalone book in my contemporary New Adult series,

-I love this book so much and can’t wait to share Levi and Harper’s story with you!
+I love this book so much and can’t wait to share Elliot and Madison’s story with you!

 Gah.
 I am seriously in love with him!

 One rookie assistant + one demanding executive = flirting that is too hot to handle.

 Have you ever wished for the perfect job?
 Me, too.
 So when I land a temporary gig with a worthwhile and exemplary startup, I’m determined to make it permanent.
 That my boss is the gorgeous, clever Elliot Sax is nothing I can’t handle.
 We may steal glances at each other and straddle the line of playing it safe, but our partnership is too important for complications.
 Not to mention workplace hookups are against the rules.

 But when our attraction flames hotter, our best efforts are put to the test.
 I never imagined having to fight my feelings for him on a daily basis and keeping my hands to myself is absolutely killing me.

 Until I can’t.
 Until we can’t.
 And what’s at stake becomes more than our jobs.
 What’s at risk is our hearts.

 I race into the bakery on Washington even though I’m short on time.
 It took forever to find a parking spot that didn’t require a permit, and the thought of being late to my first day on the job stresses me out, but some things are more important than punctuality.

 I’m barely inside the door when I come to a screeching halt inches before I bump into the man in front of me.
 Damn it.
 With a line this long, so much for a quick grab-and-go.
 Glancing back down at my phone, I read the group texts from my friends Teague and Harper.
 Good luck today!
 Kick some ass!
 Meet for dinner later to discuss?
 I grin at their supportive words.
 I’d be lost without these two girls.
 I send a text back.
 Can’t tonight.
 I’ve got a date.
 Rain check! xoxo